dmytroKarataiev/BbcReader/README.md

 * [Realm](https://realm.io) - fast and efficient database, which dramatically increases a speed of development.
 * [Butterknife](http://jakewharton.github.io/butterknife/) - boilerplate code cutter, improves speed of development, makes code easier to read.
 * [Retrofit](http://square.github.io/retrofit/) - basically the standard in the Android development for all REST-related works.
-* [RxJava](https://github.com/ReactiveX/RxAndroid), [Retrolambda](https://github.com/evant/gradle-retrolambda) - most modern way to manage streams of data and asynctasks and a plugin to make us of nice Java 8 lambda syntax.
+* [RxJava](https://github.com/ReactiveX/RxAndroid), [Retrolambda](https://github.com/evant/gradle-retrolambda) - the most modern way to manage streams of data and asynctasks and a plugin to make use of nice Java 8 lambda syntax.
 * [Picasso](http://square.github.io/picasso/) - one of the best image downloading and caching libraries for Android, increases speed of development.

 ## Used materials